royalling/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.
-Greating a new branch is quick & simple and he. wq
+Greating a new branch is quick & simple and he add merge.